 He'd almost made it back to the couch when she called to him.

 Sighing, he turned around and went back, leaning in the doorway to her room.
 "What?"

 "Enos, don't leave me," her voice was quiet now, distraught – was she crying?

-"I don't want ya' t' go to Atlanta.
-Please, Enos, come back t' Hazzard."
+"I don't want you to go to Atlanta.
+Please, Enos, come back to Hazzard."

 He turned the light back on.
 Her eyes were filled with tears.

 "I'll think about it, Daisy," he said, softly.
 "Get some sleep."

 He shut the light back off and closed the door, his heart full of so many things he hardly knew where to start.
 First things first though – he needed a shower.

 Long after Daisy had fallen asleep, and after he'd heard the sound of Uncle Jesse's car pulling back into the drive, Enos lay on the bed in the spare room, staring up at the dark ceiling, a single, solitary thought playing over and over through his mind.

 Drunk people said lots of stupid things and did lots of stupid things...but sometimes...sometimes the things they said and did were things they wanted but would never say otherwise.